nicoencarnacion/resources/WORKFLOW.md

 ## General Design Workflow
 - Product design research.
 Involve developers.
 Identify your app's [core functionality](https://blog.intercom.com/the-dribbblisation-of-design/).
-- Scenario and Storyboard creation.
+- Scenario and storyboard creation.
+- Create user stories.
 - Work with clients and developers to produce low fidelity [prototypes](https://www.uxpin.com/studio/blog/paper-prototyping-the-practical-beginners-guide/).
 - Wireframes using Sketch and [InVision](https://www.invisionapp.com/) or [Marvel](https://marvelapp.com/) to establish the flow of the app.
 - Do not neglect your UI's **microcopy**.
 Here's a [great article](https://material.io/guidelines/style/writing.html) on microcopy.
 Trying to decide between a few different terms, and you’re not sure which term is best?
 Use [Google Trends](https://www.google.com/trends/).
 Google Trends compares how often people search for these terms on Google.